 Program Description and Mission

-The mission of the VHA program is to improve community health by working collaboratively with faith-based and community-based organizations to recruit, train and support a sustainable volunteer workforce that provides culturally and linguistically appropriate health education and outreach to underserved and hard-to-reach populations.
+Established in 2001, CHA's Volunteer Health Advisor (VHA) Program is operated by the Department of Community Health Improvement (CHI).
+The VHA Program works to improve community health by working collaboratively with faith-based and community-based organizations to recruit, train and support a sustainable volunteer workforce that provides culturally and linguistically appropriate health education and outreach to under-served and hard-to-reach populations.

-Read this brochure to find out more.
+Read this one-pager to find out more.

 VHA Roles and Responsibilities

-VHA Recruitment, Training and Support
+VHA Training and Support

 - Health access and outreach